kneath/kneath.github.com/now/index.md

 ## Building A House

 In 2019, I bought an empty plot of land in South Lake Tahoe to build a house.
 And then I dove into books about functional architecture like [Patterns of Home](https://www.amazon.com/Patterns-Home-Essentials-Enduring-Design/dp/156158696X), picked up [SketchUp](https://sketchup.com/) and started coming up with ideas.
 And then I kind of couldn't stop.
+We're calling it [Aster Pines](/asterpines).

 ![Aster Pines — Render](https://assets.warpspire.com/images/now/asterpines-render.jpg)